Doctor of Physical Therapy/PhD Engineering Dual Degree

 Doctoral-level research completed and clinical involvement to acquire advanced clinical problem solving skills; special courses in motor control physiology, engineering in the research lab (programming and measurements), rehabilitation engineering, special topics and tutorials.

-Through funding from an National Institutes of Health training grant, the department supports two new, qualified students entering the DPT/PhD program per year.
-The training grant provides support (tuition and stipend) for up to two years during the PhD portion of the program.
+The department supports two new, qualified students entering the DPT/PhD program per year.
+Funding for first year students is provided by McCormick School of Engineering and The Graduate School.
+A National Institutes of Health training grant from the National Institute of Biomedical Imaging and Bioengineering provides support (tuition and stipend) for up to two years during the PhD portion of the program.
+This funding is limited to U.S. citizens and residents.
 In addition, the Feinberg School of Medicine provides tuition support and a stipend for the DPT portion of the program.
-Supplementary funding for the first year is provided by McCormick School of Engineering and The Graduate School.
-Funding is limited to U.S. citizens and residents.

 Complete our information request form to get in touch and find out more about the DPT/PhD program.